 Denominations: Notes – 5 – 500, Coins – 1 & 2 euro notes, 5 – 50 cents

-Other currencies accepted: You may find that the Serbian Diner is accepted although this will only be in majority Serbian areas.
+Other currencies accepted: You may find that the Serbian Diner is accepted, although this will only be in the majority Serbian areas.
 Cash is used more often than credit and debit cards, although you will be able to use these in the major cities, especially in Pristina.
-You’ll find ATMS in major cities.
+You’ll find ATMs in major cities.

 How To Tip In Kosovo

-Because tipping isn’t at all common or even expected, you won’t normally tip in taxis or at hotels.
-Despite that, if you want to, simply round your taxi fare up to the nearest Euro for taxis and a small, set amount per day in your hotel.
-Again, it’s not expected so you’re not at all obliged to do so.
+Because tipping isn’t expected or even expected, you won’t usually tip in taxis or hotels.
+Despite that, if you want to, round your taxi fare up to the nearest Euro for taxis and a small, set amount per day in your hotel.
+Again, it’s not expected, so you’re not at all obliged to do so.

-Tour guides aren’t really an exception in Kosovo either, which makes visiting this country quite stress-free.
-Again, however, if you really do feel that the service you received warranted a tip, or you just want to help out the local economy and local workers, then perhaps 10% of the cost of your entire tour will be very greatly received and appreciated.
-However, do be aware that the tour guide, or whoever you’re tipping, is likely to look at you slightly in embarrassment, because of the general non-tipping environment you’ll find in Kosovo.
+Tour guides aren’t an exception in Kosovo either, which makes visiting this country relatively stress-free.
+However, if you do feel that the service you received warranted a tip or want to help out the local economy and local workers, perhaps 10% of your entire tour’s cost will be very much received appreciated.
+However, be aware that the tour guide, or whoever you’re tipping, is likely to look at you slightly in embarrassment because of the general non-tipping environment you’ll find in Kosovo.